 So, one major difference between the Marquette Method and other forms of NFP is that it’s based on entirely objective (rather than subjective) observations.
 It’s all very “black and white.”
 There are only three possible monitor results—low, high, or peak—and your result is displayed, clear as day, on the monitor itself.

 Tracking hormone levels directly, rather than tracking the symptoms of hormonal shifts, has obvious advantages.
 It’s just more precise.
 As seasoned users of NFP understand, NFP is centrally concerned with predicting and identifying when a woman ovulates.
 The more precise we can be about predicting and identifying the day of ovulation, the shorter the observed fertile window can be, which means less days of ultimately unnecessary abstinence.

 If the first major difference between Marquette and other forms of NFP is how fertility is measured, the second major difference between Marquette and other forms of NFP is what it measures.
-Mucus-based methods of NFP track the estrogen fluctuations through the cycle (through cervical mucus) and symptothermal methods track estrogen (cervical mucus + cervical position) together with the effects of progesterone (basal body temperature).
+Mucus-based methods of NFP, like the Creighton Model and Billings Ovulation Method, track the estrogen fluctuations through the cycle (through cervical mucus) and symptothermal methods track estrogen (cervical mucus + cervical position) together with the effects of progesterone (basal body temperature).

 Marquette uses the Clearblue fertility monitor, which measures estrogen and luteinizing hormone (LH) levels in the woman’s urine.
 If you’re familiar with another method of NFP, then you’ll be familiar with the role that estrogen plays in the reproductive cycle, but you might not know much about LH.